soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 very common and is mostly used for parsing libraries as far as I know.
 It provides us with an interface to combine two `Parser`s - if the first one fails to parse, we try the other.
-It also provide other useful functions such as `optional`, which will help us with our case:
+It also provides other useful functions such as `optional`, which will help us with our case:

 ```hs